joswal/interview_passer/README.md

-# wiki
+# About
-wiki pages for documenting my interview questions and answers. codes will be in the repo and theoretical questions and answers on the wiki page
+This repository is for documenting all coding challenges from my Interviews and coding challenges.
+You can check the theoretical questions in the Wiki section

+They are grouped and categorized in a way that is easy to understand and would be regularly updated.